Designing a low-loss high reflectivity mirror for gravitational waves detectors by combining a dielectric metasurface and a multilayer stack: Association with a conventional multilayer Bragg mirror

-For simplicity, we will consider the multilayer to be an ideal Bragg mirror, with quarter-wave layers of alternating high and low index materials, such as TiO$_2$:Ta$_2$O$_5$ ($n = 2.08$ at $\lambda = 1550$ nm \cite{Granata_2020}) and silica.
-In such a quarter-wave multilayer stack, the phase change at reflection is equal to zero at the design wavelength \cite{Amra_2021}, i.e. $\rho_2 = 0$.
-This means that the cavity thicknesses $e_k$ that satisfy the condition (\ref{eq:cavity_thickness}) depend solely on the phase term $\rho_1$ acquired at the interface between the metasurface and the SiO$_2$ layer.
-Consequently, the optimal thickness solutions $e_k$ are unaffected by the number of layers used for the Bragg mirror.
-The transmittance curves shown in Fig. \ref{fig:cavity_thickness} are therefore centered around the same peaks, whether the metasurface is combined with a 5-layer or an 11-layer Bragg mirror.
+In our approach illustrated in Fig.~\ref{fig:situation}b, the anti-resonant behavior of the hybrid device is achieved by optimizing the thickness $e$ of the additional low-index layer.
+This coupling layer acts as the spacer of the Fabry–Perot cavity formed between the two reflective structures, namely the metasurface and the multilayer mirror.
+For simplicity, we consider the multilayer to be an ideal Bragg mirror, with quarter-wave layers of alternating high and low index materials, such as TiO$_2$:Ta$_2$O$_5$ ($n = 2.08$, corresponding to a Ti/Ta mixing ratio of $27\%$ \cite{Granata_2020}) and SiO$_2$.
+The reflection phase shift on such a quarter-wave multilayer stack is equal to $\pi$ at the design wavelength, while that on the optimized metasurface is equal to $1.066\pi$, making the anti-resonant condition achieved at $\lambda = 1550$ nm with a silica spacer thickness of $e=779$ nm.
+Further details on the determination of the optimal silica spacer thickness between the Bragg mirror and the metasurface are provided in the Supplementary Materials. \\

-The solid lines represent the simulated transmittance obtained through RCWA simulations of the entire assembly.
-They exhibit a similar trend to the dotted lines, which are predicted by a classical Fabry-Perot model \cite{Amra_2021}:

-However, deviations arise for small cavity lengths.
-We believe this is mainly because the metasurface reflection coefficient $r_1$ is obtained with the structured layer placed on a semi-infinite SiO$_2$ substrate.
-In the assembly, however, it is placed on a silica layer, which makes the Fabry-Perot model of Eq. (\ref{eq:FP}) inaccurate.
-As the cavity length increases, the semi-infinite substrate hypothesis used to optimize the metasurface becomes valid quickly, and the assembly response converges to the Fabry-Perot model.

-Since smaller cavity thicknesses are preferable in terms of thermal noise, we select the first solution of (\ref{eq:cavity_thickness}), for which convergence to the Fabry-Perot model is ensured, namely $e=770$ nm.
-Because this solution is at the center of the stable plateaus predicted by the Fabry–Perot model, it allows for greater stability in the event of potential thickness errors when depositing the additional silica layer.